Shrey12202/Rarity-AI/README.md

 ## Features
 - **AI-Powered Image Generation**: Users enter text prompts to generate unique images via the Gemini API.
-- **Prompt Engineering**: Grok API suggests refined prompts for enhanced image quality.
+- **Prompt Engineering**: Groq API suggests refined prompts for enhanced image quality.
 - **Rarity Index**: Each generated image is assigned a rarity score for NFT valuation.
 - **NFT Minting**: Selected images are minted as NFTs using the Supra SDK and stored in the Supra wallet.
 - **Custom Uploads**: Users can upload their own images to create NFTs.